Femur, impairment of

 A 60% rating requires: With nonunion, without loose motion, weight bearing preserved with aid of brace.
 A 80% rating requires: With nonunion, with loose motion (spiral or oblique fracture).
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Femur, impairment of?
+What evidence supports a higher rating for Femur, impairment of?

-What is the C&P exam like for Femur, impairment of?
+What happens at the C&P exam for Femur, impairment of?

 Get a Personalized Rating Analysis